sabrina-zeidan/speedguard/README.txt

 * Thanx to Baboon designs from the Noun Project for the timer icon.

 == Changelog ==
+= Version 1.8.1 - Septemeber 5, 2020 =
+* [Fixed] Error happened on some installs: Unexpected end of file in ../speedguard/admin/class-speedguard-admin.php on line 403
+* [Fixed] Error happened on CPT's pages in wp-admin:  Object of class WP_Error could not be converted to string in  ../speedguard/admin/includes/class.widgets.php on line 80

 = Version 1.8 - August 10, 2020 =